Azure/aks-engine/docs/topics/clusterdefinitions.md

 #### kubeletConfig

 `kubeletConfig` declares runtime configuration for the kubelet running on all master and agent nodes.
 It is a generic key/value object, and a child property of `kubernetesConfig`.
+The `kubeletConfig` configuration under `kubernetesConfig` will be inherited by a similar `kubeletConfig` configuration under the `masterProfile` configuration object, and by each `agentPoolProfile` in the `agentPoolProfiles` array.
+Specific master and per-pool kubelet configurations should be applied there.
 An example custom kubelet config:

 ```
 "kubernetesConfig": {